IaC Supports Efficient, Secure, Compliant IT infrastructure

 DevOps

-Automation is a key component of DevOps and this requires the right development tools which are increasingly IaC solutions.
-“The tools can start to stitch together an automation fabric for DevOps.
-Tools for release management, provisioning, configuration management, systems integration, monitoring and control, and orchestration become important pieces in building a DevOps fabric,” the blog maintains.
+Automation is a crucial element of DevOps, necessitating the appropriate development tools, which are increasingly IaC solutions.
+The blog asserts, "The tools can begin to weave together an automation framework for DevOps.
+Tools for release management, provisioning, configuration management, systems integration, monitoring, control, and orchestration become essential components in constructing a DevOps framework."

-Configuration management is one area that IT pros dread and exactly where IaC shines.
-Managing multiple virtual machines requires proper configuration—loading them with the right software and making sure that software can run.
-But how can you manage infrastructure when the number of machines you’re responsible for changes daily?
-Instead of disruptive churn, the only way is to implement a policy as code-based automation solution that keeps environments consistent.
+Configuration management is a domain that IT professionals often find daunting, and this is precisely where IaC excels.
+Managing multiple virtual machines demands proper configuration—equipping them with the right software and ensuring that software operates.
+But how can you manage infrastructure when the number of machines under your purview fluctuates daily?
+The only viable solution is to implement a policy-as-code-based automation system that maintains consistent environments.

-With IaC, DevSecOps teams create pipelines that can cross both internal and external boundaries, standardizing environments and processes locally within the data center and up in the cloud.
-As a result, you get a dynamic environment that’s stable no matter how complicated your configurations are.
-When your application deployment and infrastructure changes move at the same pace, your entire IT organization functions better.
+Using IaC, DevSecOps teams develop pipelines that traverse both internal and external boundaries, standardizing environments and processes within data centers and in the cloud.
+Consequently, you obtain a dynamic, stable environment regardless of the complexity of your configurations.
+When application deployment and infrastructure changes occur at the same rate, your entire IT organization operates more effectively.

-In fact, environmental configurations are foundational to application and business success.
-A DevSecOps team that turns configuration into code can leverage the same tools and processes you use on your applications to efficiently and successfully prepare environments to run applications.
+Indeed, environmental configurations are fundamental to application and business success.
+A DevSecOps team that converts configuration into code can employ the same tools and processes utilized for applications to efficiently and successfully prepare environments to run those applications.

 With IaC, DevOps can: